shhubham311/shhubham311/README.md

 ### Toolbox

 Python with the usual ML stack — pandas, scikit-learn, PyTorch — on the modeling side.
-React and plain JS/HTML/CSS on the web side.
+Plain JS/HTML/CSS on the web side.
 Docker and Git holding it all together.
 I'd rather ship one thing end to end than learn five frameworks halfway.

 ---